Edert/R-scripts/README.md

 ![GSDTS output](/images/GSDTS-plot.png)

-If you use this script in your research please cite: Terlecki-Zaniewicz et al.; Nuclear Condensation of NUP98-Fusion Proteins drives leukemogenic gene expression; 2020
+If you use this script in your research please cite: Terlecki-Zaniewicz *et al.* Biomolecular Condensation of NUP98-Fusion Proteins Drives Leukemogenic Gene
+Expression.
+Nat.
+Struct.
+Mol.
+Biol.
+(2021)